tiagoaalves/peladinha-manager-bot/README.md

 ## Questions?

-Just open an issue or reach out.
-Always happy to help fellow football enthusiasts! ⚽A Telegram bot to manage my football pickup games
+Just open an issue or reach out!